Colin Powell: Other foreign policy issues

-In the Hainan Island incident of 1 April 2001, a United States US EP-3 surveillance aircraft collided mid-air with a Chinese Shenyang J-8 jet fighter over the South China Sea.
+In the Hainan Island incident of April 1, 2001, a United States US EP-3 surveillance aircraft collided mid-air with a Chinese Shenyang J-8 jet fighter over the South China Sea.
 While somewhat ambiguous, Powell's expression of "very sorry" was accepted as sufficient for the formal apology that China had sought.
 The incident was nonetheless a serious flare-up in United States-China relations and created negative feelings towards the United States by the Chinese public and increased public feelings of Chinese nationalism.

 In September 2004, Powell described the Darfur genocide as "genocide", thus becoming the first cabinet member to apply the term "genocide" to events in an ongoing conflict.

-In November the president "forced Powell to resign", according to Walter LaFeber.
-Powell announced his resignation as Secretary of State on 15 November 2004, shortly after Bush was reelected.
+In November, according to Walter LaFeber, Bush "forced Powell to resign".
+Powell announced his resignation as Secretary of State on November 15, 2004, shortly after Bush was reelected.
 Bush's desire for Powell to resign was communicated to Powell via a phone call by Bush's chief of staff, Andrew Card.
 The following day, Bush nominated National Security Advisor Condoleezza Rice as Powell's successor.

 In mid-November, Powell stated that he had seen new evidence suggesting that Iran was adapting missiles for a nuclear delivery system.
 The accusation came at the same time as the settlement of an agreement between Iran, the IAEA, and the European Union.

 Although biographer Jeffrey J. Matthews is highly critical of how Powell misled the United Nations Security Council regarding weapons of mass destruction in Iraq, he credits Powell with a series of achievements at the State Department.
 These include restoration of morale to psychologically demoralized professional diplomats, leadership of the international HIV/AIDS initiative, resolving a crisis with China, and blocking efforts to tie Saddam Hussein to the 9/11 attacks on the United States.